amd/libflame/test/main/validation_ctests/ReadMe.txt

 2. Generator Script (auto_generate_tests.py): Reads YAML files and generates CMake test files
 3. CMake Integration: Tests are generated at configure time in the build directory
 4. CTest Execution: Generated tests are executed via CMake's CTest framework

+## Dependency

+   YAML‑based CTest generation depends on the PyYAML package for YAML parsing.
+   Ensure that PyYAML is installed on your system.

 ## YAML File Format